 - Avoid posting about the accident on social media

 - Speak with the police to file a police report

 Contact the Office of a Speeding Accident Attorney for Help Today

-While it can be overwhelming to think about taking legal action after a motor vehicle accident, the sooner we get to work on your case, the easier it is to gather evidence related to the accident.
-A Norcross speeding accident lawyer can help you, taking the burden off your shoulders and building a case on your behalf.
+While it can be overwhelming to think about taking legal action after a speeding accident, the sooner we get to work on your case, the easier it is to gather evidence related to the accident.
+A Norcross lawyer from our firm can help you, taking the burden off your shoulders and building a case on your behalf.

 Our services include gathering evidence like police reports and eyewitness statements, working with accident scene reconstruction experts, calculating the full value of your case, and negotiating a fair settlement for your injuries.

 If you are ready for us to get to work on your case, or you would like to take advantage of our free consultation, contact Bader Scott Injury Lawyers today at (404) 888-8888.